Kipper und Wipper: Effect

 Many states in Europe tried to finance their war efforts through debased coins.
 Charles P. Kindleberger wrote, "Bad money was taken by debasing states to their neighbors and exchanged for good."
 Referring to good money, he said that states would mint debased coins, exchange it in a neighboring state, and bring good coins back.
 This brought in coins that had a higher content of silver.
 However, the neighboring states also debased their coins to prevent a loss of money.
 This resulted in hyperinflation, the rapid increase of prices in a short period of time, which eventually became a crisis throughout many states in Europe as debased coins spread rapidly from state to state.

+The years 1620–1623 saw famine in Germany, often attributed to Kipper und Wipper among other causes.

 Attempt at prevention

-During the period of crisis, many methods were thought of to prevent the debasement of coins and to prevent Gresham's Law, which states that coins with a lower melt value or intrinsic value circulate faster and better than coins that have a higher melt value.
+During the period of crisis, many methods were thought of to prevent the debasement of coins and to prevent Gresham's law, which states that coins with a lower melt value or intrinsic value circulate faster and better than coins that have a higher melt value.

 In Europe, the import of bad coins and the export of good coins were enforced by punishments such as banishment, burning, or the confiscation of goods.
-The penalties were difficult to enforce, and debased coins and good coins flowed in and out of states.